On symplectic fillings of small Seifert $3$-manifolds: Strategy for main theorem

-\end{remark} We first consider all possible complex line arrangements for minimal symplectic fillings of $Y(-b; (\alpha_1, \beta_1), (\alpha_2, \beta_2), (\alpha_3, \beta_3))$ with $b\geq4$.
-As mentioned in \mbox{Section 2,} there are finitely many blowing-downs from a rational symplectic $4$-manifold $X$ to get $\mathbb{CP}^2$.
-Since the blowing-downs are disjoint from a central $2$-sphere in $K$, each of $(b-1)$ number of arms in $K$ descends to a single $(+1)$ symplectic $2$-sphere intersecting at a distinct point with an image of the central $2$-sphere of $K$ under the blowing-downs.
+\begin{proof} Since $Y$ is a small Seifert $3$-manifolds with $b\geq4$, we can always choose a concave cap $K$ with a $(+1)$ central $2$-sphere and $(b-4)$ arms, each of which consists of a single $(-1)$ $2$-sphere as in Figure~\ref{cap}.
+Furthermore, since the blowing-downs are disjoint from the central $2$-sphere in $K$, each of $(b-1)$ number of arms in $K$ descends to a single $(+1)$ $J$-holomorphic $2$-sphere intersecting at a distinct point with an image of the central $2$-sphere of $K$ under the blowing-downs.
 Let $C_1, C_2, \dots, C_{b-4}$ be the images of $(b-4)$ number of $(-1)$ $2$-spheres in $K$ under the blowing-downs.
-Then, they should have a common intersection point in $\mathbb{CP}^2$ owing to their degrees.
-The same reasoning shows that there is at most one other symplectic $(+1)$ $2$-sphere intersecting at a different point from the common intersection point with $C_i$.
-Hence, there are only two possible complex line arrangements for minimal symplectic fillings of a small Seifert $3$-manifold $Y$, as shown in Figure~\ref{linearrange}.
-One can show that these two configurations are actually isotopic to complex lines through symplectic $2$-spheres in $\mathbb{CP}^2$ (For more details, refer to Section $2$ in~\cite{Sta1} and Section $4$ in~\cite{Sta2}).
+Then, they should have a common intersection point in $\mathbb{CP}^2$: Otherwise, we have distinct two points $p$ and $q$ on some $C_i$ so that $C_i$ intersects $C_j$ and $C_k$ at $p$ and $q$ respectively.
+Let $r$ be an intersection point of $C_j$ and $C_k$.
+Then, any $J$-holomorphic $2$-sphere coming from an arm of $K$ other than $C_1,\dots C_{b-4}$ must pass two of $p, q$ and $r$, which is a contradiction.

+If $b\geq 6$, similar argument shows that there is at most one $J$-holomorphic $2$-sphere coming from an arm of $K$ intersecting at a different point from the common intersection point $p$ with $C_i$, which proves the proposition.

+In the case of $b\leq 5$, we can easily check that Figure~\ref{linearrange} gives all possible symplectic line arrangements: If $b=5$, then there is only one $C_1$ coming from $(-1)$ $2$-sphere from $K$.
+Recall that there are at most two intersection points on $C_1$.
+If there is only one intersection point on $C_1$, then we get the left-hand figure in Figure~\ref{linearrange}.
+If there are two intersection points $p$ and $q$ on $C_1$, then two of three $J$-holomorphic $2$-spheres coming from the arms of $K$ other than $C_1$ pass $p$ and the other passes $q$ (or vice versa), so that we get the right-hand figure in Figure~\ref{linearrange}.
+For $b=4$ case, we have only three strands in a figure for a symplectic line arrangement except the strand from $(+1)$ $2$-sphere so that we have only two possibilities. \end{proof}

+Next, for the complete classification of minimal symplectic fillings of $Y$, we need to consider the isotopy classes of embeddings of $K$ with a fixed homological data in $X\cong \mathbb{CP}^2\sharp N\overline{\mathbb{CP}^2}$.
+By blowing down $J$-holomorphic $2$-spheres, it descends to isotopic types of corresponding symplectic line arrangement in $\mathbb{CP}^2$.
+By Proposition 4.1 and 4.2 in ~\cite{Sta2}, two symplectic line arrangements in Figure~\ref{linearrange} are actually isotopic to complex line arrangements through symplectic configurations, which means that there is a unique minimal symplectic filling up to symplectic deformation equivalent for each possible homological data of $K$.
+Since a homological data of $K$ gives a unique curve configuration $C$ up to equivalence by Proposition~\ref{lemcurveconfiguration}, we analyze minimal symplectic fillings of small Seifert $3$-manifold $Y$ by considering all possible curve configurations obtained from the complex line arrangements in Figure~\ref{linearrange}.\\

 As previously mentioned, in the case of quotient surface singularities that include all lens spaces and some small Seifert $3$-manifolds, every minimal symplectic filling is obtained by linear rational blowdown surgeries from the minimal resolution of the corresponding singularity.
 However, this is not true anymore for small Seifert $3$-manifolds in general.
 For example, a rational homology $4$-ball of $\Gamma_{p,q,r}$ in Figure~\ref{Gammapqr} might not be obtained by linear rational blowdown surgeries.
 Nevertheless, many cases such as $b \geq 5$ are in fact obtained by linear rational blowdowns from their minimal resolutions.
 For the case of $b=4$, one might need $3$-legged rational blowdown surgeries to get a minimal symplectic filling.
 Hence, it is natural to prove the two cases $b \geq 5$ and $b =4$ separately.